Active control of electromagnetically induced transparency analogue in all-dielectric metamaterials loaded with graphene: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the National Natural Science Foundation of China (Grant No. 61775064 and 61376055), the Fundamental Research Funds for the Central Universities (HUST: 2016YXMS024) and the Natural Science Foundation of Hubei Province (Grant No. 2015CFB398 and 2015CFB502).
+This work is supported by the National Natural Science Foundation of China (Grant No. 11847132, 11947065 and 61901164), the Natural Science Foundation of Jiangxi Province (Grant No. 20202BAB211007), the Interdisciplinary Innovation Fund of Nanchang University (Grant No. 2019-9166-27060003), the Natural Science Research Project of Guizhou Minzu University (Grant No. GZMU[2019]YB22) and the China Scholarship Council (Grant No. 202008420045).